The Maurice and Vivienne Wohl Society

 The Jacob H. Schiff Society is named for JDC’s founding benefactor, whose philanthropy and commitment to the welfare of the Jewish people paved the way for the formation of JDC.
 The Jacob H. Schiff Society honors the exemplary generosity of individuals, families, and foundations.

-In August 1914, when Schiff received Ambassador Henry Morgenthau’s storied cablegram requesting support for starving Jews in Ottoman Palestine at the outset of World War I, he did not hesitate.
-He responded the very same day, “I shall do it personally.”
-The funds Morgenthau requested—$50,000, the equivalent of $1 million in today’s currency— were quickly raised.
-With characteristic vision and determination, Schiff united diverse parts of the American Jewish community to continue to fund this relief effort, and the Joint Distribution Committee was born.
+In August 1914, when Schiff received Ambassador Henry Morgenthau’s storied cablegram requesting support for starving Jews in Ottoman Palestine at the outset of World War I, he responded the very same day, pledging his support of $50,000, the equivalent of $1 million in today’s currency.
+With characteristic vision and determination, Schiff united diverse streams of the American Jewish community to continue to fund this relief effort, and the Joint Distribution Committee was born.
 The sense of shared Jewish responsibility that Schiff’s actions embodied continues to define JDC today.

-JDC honors members of The Jacob H. Schiff Society with an inscription on JDC’s Recognition Societies Wall in Jerusalem and awards them the Schiff’s Promise Chanukiah, a menorah bearing Schiff’s historic message of communal responsibility.
+JDC honors members of The Jacob H. Schiff Society with an inscription on The Laura Margolis & Jacob H. Schiff Societies Wall in Jerusalem and presents them with Schiff’s Promise bearing Schiff’s historic message of communal responsibility.

 "HAVE CALLED A PROMPT MEETING… COMMITTEE WILL NO DOUBT UNDERTAKE THIS SHOULD THIS NOT BE POSSIBLE, I SHALL DO IT PERSONALLY"